apolak/WinDevices/README.md

 # WinDevices

-Playing with SetupAPI and PnP Configuration Manager APIs in C#.
+Playing with SetupAPI and PnP Configuration Manager in C#.
 Poke me on Twitter (@apolak) if you find it useful.

 ## Backlog